Cypress (software)

-Cypress is a frontend test automation tool for regression testing of web applications.
+Cypress is a frontend test automation tool (framework) for regression testing of web applications including End-to-End (E2E), integration, and unit tests.
 Cypress runs on Windows, Linux, and macOS.
-Cypress app is open-source software released under the MIT License, while the Cypress Cloud is a web application.
+The Cypress app is open-source software released under the MIT License, while Cypress Cloud is a commercial software as a service web application with free and paid plans.
 Cypress has been compared to Selenium.